Days of Wine and Roses (film): Plot

 Meanwhile, Kirsten's drinking persists, and she disappears for several days without contacting Joe.
 She is eventually located at a nearby motel, drunk, but when Joe tries to help her, he ends up drinking again.
 When their supply runs out, Joe happens upon a liquor store that has closed for the night.
-He breaks in and steals a bottle, resulting in another trip to the sanitarium, where he is stripped down and tied to a treatment table.
-Hungerford appears at his side and warns him that he must keep sober no matter what, even if that means staying away from Kirsten.
+He breaks in and steals a bottle but trips and is taunted by the store owner.
+The result is another trip to the sanitarium, where he is stripped down and tied to a treatment table.
+Jim appears at his side and warns him that he must keep sober no matter what, even if that means staying away from Kirsten.

 Joe finally gets sober, becomes a responsible father to Debbie, and holds down a steady job.
 He tries to make amends to his father-in-law by offering him payment for past debts and wrongs, but Arnesen accuses him of being indirectly responsible for Kirsten's alcoholism.
-After calming down, Arnesen says that Kirsten has been disappearing for long stretches of time and is picking up strangers in bars.
+After calming down, Arnesen says that Kirsten has been disappearing for long periods and is picking up strangers in bars.

-One night, after Debbie is asleep, Kirsten, shakily sober for two days, comes to Joe's apartment to attempt a reconciliation.
-Joe replies that she is welcome back anytime, but only if she stops drinking.
-Kirsten refuses to admit she is an alcoholic and acknowledges why she can't stop: "The world looks so dirty to me when I'm not drinking.”
-She tries to persuade Joe to forget the past and reunite with her.
-He tells her he won't abandon sobriety for anything, not even her.
-If she wants to grab on, grab on, but there is no room for booze.
-Kirsten sadly advises Joe to give up on her.
-“Not yet,” he says.
+One night, Kirsten, shakily sober for two days, comes to Joe's apartment to attempt a reconciliation.
+Joe tells her she is welcome back anytime if she stops drinking, saying he will not abandon sobriety for her or anything else.
+Despite acknowledging she can't stop, Kirsten refuses to admit she is an alcoholic and suggests Joe give up on her before leaving.

-She leaves.
-Joe fights the urge to go after her, calling her name, and watches through the window as she walks out into the night, turning away from a bar.
-Debbie wakes.
-He tells her she was dreaming and puts her back to bed, explaining: “Mommy is sick…” “Is she going to get well?”
-“I did, didn't I?”
-Debbie nods.

-The last scene is a reverse shot of Joe staring out at the empty street, the bar's flashing neon sign reflected in the window.
+Joe fights the urge to go after her, calling her name as she turns away from a bar.
+His cries wake a sleeping Debbie, who asks if Kirsten is coming back.
+Joe tells her Kirsten is sick and, after deflecting her questions about Kirsten "getting well," stares out at the empty street, the bar's flashing neon sign reflected in the window.